bmpi-dev/invest-alchemy/README.md

 Invest Alchemy is a trading assistant focused on ETF portfolios.
 For more context, see this [post](https://www.bmpi.dev/money/invest-alchemy/).

-> Anything you want to discuss, you can join me on this [slack channel](https://slack-redirect.i365.tech/).

 ## TODO

 - Feature